-At least two killed in Israeli attack on Palestinian camp in Lebanon
+Israeli attacks across Lebanon kill at least eight people

-Lebanon’s official news agency NNA says ‘Israeli drone’ targeted the Hittin neighbourhood of the Ein el-Hilweh camp.
+Lebanon’s official news agency NNA says ‘Israeli drone’ targeted the Hittin neighbourhood of the Ein el-Hilweh Palestinian refugee camp.

-At least two people have been killed in an Israeli attack on Lebanon’s largest Palestinian refugee camp, the latest breach of a 2024 ceasefire deal with the armed group, Hezbollah.
+Israeli attacks have killed at least eight people in eastern and southern Lebanon, in the latest breach of a 2024 ceasefire deal with the armed group, Hezbollah.

-Lebanon’s official National News Agency (NNA) reported on Friday that an “Israeli drone” targeted the Hittin neighbourhood of the Ein el-Hilweh camp, located on the outskirts of the southern city of Sidon.
+Lebanon’s official National News Agency (NNA) reported on Friday that strikes on the Bekaa Valley in the east of the country killed at least six people and left more than 25 wounded, who it said were “distributed across the region’s hospitals”.

 Recommended Storieslist of 3 items